online-telekom/HotSpot-user-manager-RADIUS-/README.md

       - WWW was your acces to web page
       - ADMIN_LEVEL if you dont change your code please dont change it
       - THEME_NAME if you dont change your code please dont change it
+  - TABLE users
+      - DEFAULT LOGIN is admin/admin
+      - Password is in MD5 encryption